You are hereBetter Tasting, Better Smelling Cannabis

 Note by Nebula: This strain is very high yielding and produces dense and potent buds - we harvested 12.57 oz from just one Wonder Woman plant last time we grew this strain.

 Here's a Wonder Woman cola from that grow: (click for closeup)

 Super Lemon Haze (by Greenhouse Seeds) - Smells lemony, and certain plants will end up smelling just like a Lemonhead.
 The potency is surprisingly strong, energetic and creative, perfect for daytime use.
 Doesn't usually cause 'couchlock'.

 See the birth of a Super Lemon Haze plant

 (watch a video time-lapse of the seed sprouting, it's the first video on the page)

-Chocolope (by DNA Genetics) - This strain is famouse for its fruity-sweet that can resemble the smell of chocolate or dark chocolate.
+Chocolope (by DNA Genetics) - This strain is famous for its fruity-sweet that can resemble the smell of chocolate or dark chocolate.
 Grows big with big yields.
-Some people find this a good strain for anxiety-relief.